nellypeneva/SoftUniProjects/README.md

 # SoftUniProjects

-This is test repository for SoftUni projects!
+This is test repository for SoftUni projects.

-Here are lab exercises and homework tasks.
+Here are lab exercises and homework tasks:) :) :)